-In lucid dreams, your focus is expanded somewhat compared to normal dreams, but in my experience it is still very different from what you experience in waking life.
+In lucid dreams, your focus is expanded considerably compared to normal dreams, but some aspects are still very different from what you experience in waking life.
 Location awareness is one of them.

 For example, sitting at my desk right now, I am aware of the room around me, the house beyond that, the garden, the village, the New Zealand landscape, and even a sense that I am on planet Earth.
 I know my location in the grand scheme of things and I know this is a solid, reliable construct.

-Of course, with conscious effort, you can recall that your real body is lying in bed and that you are going to write an article about this tomorrow.
+Of course, with conscious effort, you can recall that your real body is lying in bed.
+Sometimes, however, such thinking only serves to wake you prematurely.

 Dream control is a cognitive aspect of lucid dreaming because it's all done through willpower and mental focus.

 Contrary to popular belief, when you become lucid you don't automatically have total control over your dream environment.
 Like I say, lucid dreaming only means to have conscious self awareness within the dream state.
 Sometimes this means controlling many aspects of it, sometimes just a few key expectations, and sometimes you may choose to relinquish all control altogether.